muhaiminsk/vr-activity-classification/README.md

 2. The test set represents raw real-world distributions, whereas the training data consists of synthetic SMOTE-augmented samples for minority groups.
 3. Gameplay sessions captured during model training are included in the test data, which introduces hidden network patterns (such as variations in server latency).

+### **Model Development**

+**Preprocessing:**
+1. Scaling: For numerical stability, features were standardized using StandardScaler.
+2. Encoding: To ensure model compatibility, activity labels were encoded.
+3. Balancing: SMOTE (Synthetic Minority Oversampling Technique) wasc used to address class imbalance.

+**Neural Network Architecture:**
+TensorFlow/Keras was used to create a Recurrent Neural Network (RNN).
+Key characteristics:
+-**Input Layer:** Scaled features are processed by the input layer.

+-**Hidden Layers:** Enhanced through hyperparameter tuning using the Hyperband method of the Keras Tuner.

+-**Output Layer:** Uses a softmax activation function to predict activity types.

 ## Contact
 For questions or confusions, please contact smuhaimi@nd.edu